You Know You’re in the NT

 - Its still 30 degrees at close to midnight.

-When the lifeguard at the local swimming pool tells you she has removed Crocs from the 33 degree pool in the past.
+- When the lifeguard at the local swimming pool tells you she has removed Crocs from the 33-degree swimming pool in the past.